DisnakeCommunity/disnake-ext-components/docs/source/examples/manager.rst

 First and foremost, we create a bot as per usual.
-Since we don't need any prefix command capabilities, we opt for an :class:`disnake.ext.commands.InteractionBot`.
+Since we don't need any prefix command capabilities, we opt for an :class:`~disnake.ext.commands.InteractionBot`.

 .. literalinclude:: ../../../examples/manager.py
     :caption: examples/manager.py - creating a Bot object
-    :lines: 3-8, 11
+    :lines: 3-9

 Next, we create a component manager.